brettcannon/python-launcher/docs/index.md

 The Python Launcher tries to launch the correct Python interpreter for your current situation.

-The Python Launcher will always prefer a Python intrepreter associated with the current context over a globally installed interpreter (e.g. a virtual environment in the current directory is better than an interpreter on `PATH`).
+The Python Launcher will always prefer a Python interpreter associated with the current context over a globally installed interpreter (e.g. a virtual environment in the current directory is better than an interpreter on `PATH`).
 Beyond that, the Python interpreter always prefers the newest Python version available.

 To accomplish all of this is a two-step process of gathering inputs in its decision-making process: